FTC: Consumer Privacy Comments Concerning Steven H. Phelps--P974806

 Dear Mr. Chairman:

-In response to the Commission's request for additional comments following the hearings held June 10, 1997, I, as an attorney currently practicing in Texas, am a regular user of public and non- public records (such as credit headers) any support the proposition of self regulation.
+In response to the Commission's request for additional comments following the hearings held June 10, 1997, I, as an attorn currently Practicing in Texas, am a regular user of public and non-public records (such as credit headers) and support the proposition of self regulation.

 We, as well as our investigators, are required to keep information confidential and maintain a high degree of accuracy in our reports due to law and test of courts and marketplace.
 To have the able to browse around in our inquires and data, or opt out of databases would be the death of the investigation/security industry and freedom.